Education

 PrevNext

 She is not on my own.
 Teachers across Honduras are crushed.
-“We are exhausted and worn down to the factor of literally becoming sick, bodily or mentally,” says Reyna Rodriguez, a secondary school administrator from Tegucigalpa.
-“In this fight, it appears like both our hands and our toes are tied.”
+“We are exhausted and worn down to the factor of literally becoming sick, bodily or mentally,” says Tegucigalpa’s secondary school administrator.
+“In this fight, it appears like both our hands and toes are tied.”

-Despite the exhaustion, Rodriguez has partnered with other college directors, Daisy Zelaya and Carlos Garcia, to talk out in a campaign with the help of teachers from loads of schools throughout Honduras.
+Despite the exhaustion, Rodriguez has partnered with other college directors, Daisy Zelaya and Carlos Garcia, to talk out a campaign with the help of teachers from many schools throughout Honduras.

 “We can’t just stand here with our palms crossed and do nothing,” says Garcia.